CrackXT/Own_FeatherWing_Doubler_1X2_PCB/README.md

 The Doubler 1X2, has a tripple duplicate breakout for each pin on a Feather, as well as a bunch of plain grid development holes.
 Also, the three sets of pins are cross connected and for GND(- or black) and 3.3V(+ or red), they give you a full strip of connected pads.

+The board can be produced here (AISLER) with the files (.brd and .sch) or by any other PCB manufacturer. -> https://aisler.net/

 # Layout

 Top